noatcards/noatcards-getting-started/getting-started.md

 - Select `Preview` button to preview the Quiz Competition
 - Click `Publish` to publish the quiz competition.

-The Quiz Competition Dashboard is show up.
-At the time, you can edit some setting for the new quiz competition. or Share the quiz competition to your friend or group to start a quiz competition game.
+The Quiz Competition Dashboard shows up where you can edit some settings for the new quiz competition.
+Or share the quiz competition to your friend or group to start a quiz competition game.

-Using `filter` button to select deck or repo which are allowed to shown up
+Use the `filter` button to select the decks or repos which are allowed to show up.

-## Browse quiz competition
+## Browse Quiz Competitions

 - Navigate to `🏆`Quiz Competition button
-- UI will show all your quiz competition
+- UI will show all your quiz competitions
-- Click button `Filter` to select what quiz competition allowed to show up
+- Click button `Filter` to filter this list

-## Delete Quiz contest
+## Remove a Quiz Competition

 - Navigate to `🏆` Quiz Competition Browse
-- Select Quiz Competition want to delete
+- Select the Quiz Competition want to delete
-- Select `❌ Delete`Delete button
+- Select the `❌ Delete`Delete button
-- Select Okay to confirm delete operation
+- Select Okay to confirm the delete operation